- Type of Publication: Guideline

 - Effective Date: January 1, 2018

-This guideline sets out OSFI’s expectations with regard to the capital and solvency assessment of federally regulated insurers (FRI or insurer), within the context of OSFI’s Supervisory Framework.
+This guideline sets out OSFI's expectations with regard to the capital and solvency assessment of federally regulated insurers (insurer), within the context of OSFI's Supervisory Framework.

 I. The Role of Capital in OSFI's Risk Assessment Process

-OSFI’s risk assessment process begins with an evaluation of the inherent risk within each significant activity of a FRI and the quality of risk management applied to mitigate these risks.
+OSFI's risk assessment process begins with an evaluation of the inherent risk within each significant activity of an insurer and the quality of risk management applied to mitigate these risks.
 After considering this information, OSFI determines the level of net risk and direction (i.e., whether it is decreasing, stable, or increasing) of the rating for each significant activity.

 The net risks of the significant activities are combined, by considering their relative importance, to arrive at the Overall Net Risk (ONR) of the insurer.
 The ONR is a consolidated rating or assessment of the potential adverse impact that the significant activities collectively could have on the insurer's earnings performance and adequacy of capital.
 OSFI then develops a Composite Risk Rating (and its direction) for the insurer, after considering the assessments of its earnings and capital in relation to the ONR, and the assessment of liquidity.